Here’s What a Healthy Plate Looks Like on the Mediterranean Diet

 Finish with a small amount of fat

 While you won’t make fats 80 percent of your daily calories like you would on keto, you should be eating them in moderation and throughout the meal.
-“A general rule of thumb can be for a quarter of one’s energy intake to come from fats.
+“A general rule can be for a quarter of one’s energy intake to come from fats.
 They’ll be used to mix into or top dishes, or to be used in cooking, dressings and sauces,” explains Jones.

 “Healthy fats from olives, olive oil, hummus, nuts and avocado are some of the best Mediterranean choices,” adds White.
 “A lot of the healthy fats work along with the other foods, such as using olive oil to roast vegetables."
 And if you can get fats from your protein, like fish, even better.
 “Fatty fish like salmon and tuna are also encouraged so those cover some protein and fat at certain meals,” White says.